Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 For example, the same graph as above has a vertex connectivity of 2:
 ![[Pasted image 20250205134018.png]]

-If the original were to have so much as an additional edge for any vertex, making the degree of said vertex greateer than 2, then it would immediatly have a vertex connectivity of 1, which is not
+If the original were to have so much as an additional edge for any vertex, making the degree of said vertex greater than 2, then it would immediately have a vertex connectivity of 1, which is not λ(G) = k ≥ 2.

+#### 2. Topological sort orders the vertices of a directed graph such that for every directed edge (u, v) from vertex u to vertex v, u comes before v in the ordering.
+Given the following graph, state the linear ordering of vertices by performing a topological sort using the conditions below.
+In every case where a choice needs to be made, choose the smallest vertex label